Serving Huntington Beach, Buena Park and Orange County

 Life insurance is the foundation of any family’s financial plan.

-Life insurance can help ensure your family can maintain its lifestyle if a breadwinner dies prematurely.
-Many insurance experts advise purchasing life insurance equal to five to eight times the individual’s income.
+Life insurance can help ensure that your family can maintain its lifestyle if a breadwinner dies suddenly or unexpectedly.
+Many insurance experts advise purchasing life insurance equivalent from five to eight times the individual’s income.

 Life events that affect your need for coverage include: